 We are adapting our research to connect to the human side of science.
 Choices we make.
 Choices we cannot make.
 All across Canada, with the data of over 330,000 Canadians we will begin to better understand and connect lifestyle, social factors, genetics and environment, and put our knowledge toward preventing and reducing rates of cancer and chronic disease for all Canadians.

-The Manitoba Tomorrow Project is asking for 1.5 hours of your time initially, to fill out a questionnaire and attend a simple study appointment.
-As this is a long term population health study, we will want to follow up and check in with you periodically throughout the next 50 years in a similar fashion.
+As this is a long term population health study, we will want to follow up and check-in with you periodically throughout the next 50 years in a similar fashion.
 Do you want to help build a healthier tomorrow for Manitobans?

 CancerCare Manitoba (CCMB) is the host institution of the MTP, and provides in-kind staff and infrastructure supports for the project.
 CCMB’s mission: To reduce and, where possible, eliminate the burden of cancer on the people of Manitoba through exemplary programs of prevention, diagnosis, treatment, rehabilitation, continuing care, research and education.

 One of the strategic directions in CCMBs 2016-2021 Cancer Plan is “Toward a broadened scope and enhanced strength of research.”
 CCMB’s research units include the Clinical Investigations Office, Epidemiology and Cancer Registry along with CancerCare Manitoba's Research Institute, and Medical Physics.